 The scene at the Doubletree is set by its strong architectural elements.
 The domed central courtyard with its geometric lines offers a memorable entrance to the hotel.
 Abundant natural light contrasts metal and concrete structural elements, achieving balance throughout the hotel's common areas and rooms.

-Skylounge, a rooftop bar with sweeping views over East London, attracts visitors and locals alike.
-The same foundation of design, including generous open spaces and clean lines, continues beyond the Skylounge and into both the City Cafe and the Fenchurch Lounge.
+SkyLounge, a rooftop bar with sweeping views over East London, attracts visitors and locals alike.
+The same foundation of design, including generous open spaces and clean lines, continues beyond the SkyLounge and into the City Cafe, which provides meals all day long.

 During the morning, the breakfast scene here can be frantic as business people rush out the door, but in the evenings, a more leisurely atmosphere settles in as guests and locals arrive for cocktails and glasses of wine.

 Near Tower Hill tube station, in the middle of London’s East End

 Tower Hill has two main functions: it caters to London's financial workers while simultaneously attracting tourists for its major historic attractions, the Tower of London and Tower Bridge.
 It is a lovely area to explore on foot and the River Thames is only a short walk away from the hotel.
 The Tower Hill tube station is very close.

 - 3-minute walk to the Tower of London

 - 7-minute walk to Tower Bridge

 - 7-minute walk to St. Katherine Docks (a charming mini-wharf in the East End)